GTM Strategy vs Marketing Strategy: The Clear Difference for B2B Tech

 What each one actually is

-Marketing strategy focuses on demand creation: audiences, offers, narrative, channels, and programs that build awareness and interest.
+Marketing strategy focuses on demand creation: audiences, offers, narrative, channels, and programs — sometimes delivered through partners like a SaaS SEO agency — that build awareness and interest.
 Done well, it creates attention and intent.
+The HubSpot marketing blog catalogues hundreds of these motions, but the choice of which to run is downstream of strategy, not the strategy itself.

 If you need a foundations primer, read our guide: B2B Go‑to‑Market Strategy: The Complete 2025 Framework.